A Few Reasons Why Many Financial Advisors Love Bond ETFs

 Matt: With the inflow into bond ETFs, where is the money coming out of?

 Matt: Thank you, Karen.
-You can read more details on the Cerulli study and its findings here.
-If you are looking to get started with bond ETFs, consider a broad fund like iShares Core Total U.S. Bond Market ETF (NYSEARCA:AGG) or iShares Core Total USD Bond Market ETF (NYSEARCA:IUSB).
+You can read more details on the Cerulli study and its findings (linked above).
+If you are looking to get started with bond ETFs, consider a broad fund like the iShares Core U.S. Aggregate Bond ETF (NYSEARCA:AGG) or iShares Core Total USD Bond Market ETF (NYSEARCA:IUSB).
 If you are more interested in building a custom portfolio, the Core Builder Tool on iShares.com can help.

+Matt Tucker, CFA, is the iShares Head of Fixed Income Strategy and a regular contributor to The Blog.
+Karen Schenone, CFA, is a Fixed Income Product Strategist and contributed to this post.